 The SENCo monitors the movement and provision of children within the SEND system in school and provides staff and governors with regular summaries of the impact of the policy on the practice of the school.
 The SENCo and class teacher/s hold regular meetings to review the work of the school in this area and look at the progress and impact of the interventions.
 The Headteacher reports back to Governors on the progress of SEND children and where gaps are closing or actions being put in place to support those pupils needs.
-In addition, the SENCo, the lead Governor for SEND and Disability, and governors with responsibility for special needs hold regular update meetings.
+In addition, the SENCo and the governors with responsibility for special needs hold regular update meetings.